Average Cost of Living in Orlando

 How does Orlando compare to other south cities?

-Among southern cities in our database, Orlando ranks as one of the more affordable options for cost of living.
+Among southern cities in our database, Orlando ranks on the higher end for cost of living.
 Nearby alternatives include Lakeland and Daytona Beach.
 Use our comparison tool to see exact category-by-category differences.

 What factors affect cost of living costs in Orlando?